 If approved, this arrangement can be put in place to take effect when your funding ends or, if you're self-funded, when the data collection phase of your programme would normally be complete.

 You cannot apply for this scheme if you qualify for any other support.
-If you want to take advantage of this facility you'll need to apply and provide evidence to demonstrate that you cannot expect to benefit from other measures to mitigate the impact of the disruption on the progress of your active research.
+If you want to take advantage of this facility you'll need to apply and provide evidence to demonstrate that you have been unable to benefit from other measures to mitigate the impact of the disruption on the progress of your active research.
 Your application will also need to include appropriate evidence of the nature and level of disruption experienced.

 To apply, fill in this form and email it to your Doctoral College Administrator.